val3rius/spade/README.md

 ## Features (so far)

 - Internal [[links]] are automatically resolved (see examples/content)
-- A graph structure of all internal links are produced to navigate the site/garden
+- A graph structure of all internal links are produced to navigate the site

 ## Usage (--help)